Kathleen draws on her formal education, training and professional experience to help identify each client's unique needs and most beneficial outcomes.

 - Have I experienced unwanted life changes and found my usual coping skills are not working?

-- Am I consistently feeling anxious, stressed, dissatisfied, unhappy?
+- Am I consistently feeling anxious, stressed, dissatisfied, angry, unhappy?

 - Have I tried to help myself but the problem is still there?